-New Jobs Tax Credit .
-Current state tax law, SBX3 15 (Calderon, Stats.
-2009, Third Extraordinary Session, Ch.
-17), allows a New Jobs Tax credit, for taxable years beginning on or after January 1, 2009, to a qualified employer in the amount of \$3,000 for each qualified full-time employee hired in the taxable year, determined on an annual full-time equivalent basis.
+New Jobs Tax Credit.
+California allows a New Jobs Tax credit, for taxable years beginning on or after January 1, 2009, to a qualified employer in the amount of \$3,000 for each qualified full-time employee hired in the taxable year, determined on an annual full-time equivalent basis.
 The credit is allocated by the FTB and has a cap of \$400 million for all taxable years.
 The credit remains in effect until December 1 of the calendar year after the year in which the cumulative credit limit has been reached and is repealed as of that date.
 Any credits not used in the taxable year may be carried forward up to eight years.

-13. ALTERNATIVE MINIMUM TAX (AMT)
+14. ALTERNATIVE MINIMUM TAX (AMT)

-Corporate taxpayers that take advantage of certain tax preferences (exemptions, deferrals, or deductions) must compute an AMT at a 6.65% rate and pay this if it exceeds the amount of regular tax due.
+Corporate taxpayers that take advantage of certain tax preferences (exemptions, deferrals, or deductions) must compute an AMT at a 6.65% rate (C corporations) or 8.65% rate (for banks and financial institutions) and pay this if it exceeds the amount of regular tax due.
 The purpose of the AMT is to ensure that taxpayers who take advantage of special tax reduction provisions in the tax code pay at least some minimum amount of tax on income receiving preferential treatment.
 These AMT rules generally conform to federal law, which imposes the corporate AMT at a 20% rate.

 Computation of the AMT is rather complex.
 In simplified terms, the taxpayer is required to first compute the regular tax, using the rules described in this chapter and applying the regular corporate rate of 8.84%.
-Then the taxpayer must compute the "tentative minimum tax," which is calculated by including more income and by adding back certain tax preferences that were claimed during the first calculation, then subtracting an exemption amount (\$40,000 for corporations) and applying the AMT tax rate of 6.65% to the difference.
-If the "tentative minimum tax" is higher than the computed regular tax, then the difference is the AMT due, which must be paid in addition to the regular tax.
+Then the taxpayer must compute the "tentative minimum tax," which is calculated by including more income and by adding back certain tax preferences that were claimed during the first calculation, then subtracting an exemption amount (\$40,000 for corporations) and applying the AMT rate of 6.65% (for C corporations) or 8.65% (for banks and financial institutions) to the difference.
+If the

+"tentative minimum tax" is higher than the computed regular tax, then the difference is the AMT due, which must be paid in addition to the regular tax.